Log1cFX/Logitech-G29-Motherboard-Replacement-V2/README.md

 What needs to be done:
 - Fix the force feedback as it isn't very reliable and some effects don't work at all
+- Change the name of the device in windows
+- Make the LED work
+- use the additional pins on the shifter to find if it is connected to the wheel
 - Make a custom PCB to make it accessible to everyone

 This project already has taken an enormous amount of time, probably +1000 Hours for research learning experimenting and everything that comes with it.
 The V2 in the name is because this is a direct try to improve propos' version of making a motherboard replacement for g29.
 It is also [his project](https://github.com/popos123/Logitech-G29-Motherboard-Replacement) that gave me inspiration to create my own version from litteraly scratch.